1 3

 Photo by Henry Cooksey on Flickr

 The pink and white chequered Battenberg cake has a royal history.
-Though its origins are unknown, the cake was named in honour of Queen Victoria’s granddaughter to Prince Louis of Battenberg.
+Though its origins are unknown, they named the cake in honour of Queen Victoria’s granddaughter to Prince Louis of Battenberg.
 The colourful sponge cake is covered in marzipan with jam in between the sponge squares.

 Victoria Sponge